wikiknights/cs-materials/src/intro-to-c/debugging/gdb-intro.md

 author: Johnson Laguerre
 ---

-GDB is a very useful debugging tool that allows you to see what the values in your program look like at any given point in time, and it lets you temporarily modify those values to see how your program runs, acting as if you actually made those changes in your code.
+The GNU Project Debugger, or GDB for short, is a very useful debugging tool.
+It allows you to see what the values in your program look like at any given point in time, and it lets you temporarily modify those values to see how your program runs in response, acting as if you actually made those changes in your code.

-In the example below, a student is working on a program but encounters a segmentation fault (segfault).
+In the example below, a student is working on a program but encounters a segmentation fault (also known as a "segfault").
 They're not sure what's causing it, but thanks to GDB, they can see what's going on "under the hood" of their program and try to solve the problem.

 ## Case Study: A Pointer Program